 “There are establishments around Yankee Stadium that are very dependent on the games,” he said.
 “They would be hurt as well as the employees in the stadium—those who sell the popcorn, the drinks, and do the concessions.”

 Larger-scale events, such as tennis tournaments or marathons, usually serve as a tourism boom for the cities they’re located in.
 But without fans this year, that’s another loss, Conrad said.

 “Without fans going to the U.S. Open Tennis Tournament, that’s a huge hit,” he said.
 “I think you can say the same thing about the New York City Marathon, because that’s a very big event in terms of people coming to the city and that’s not happening this year.”

 Effect on College Sports

 For colleges and universities that rely on athletics as a large revenue source, this year will be particularly tough, Conrad said, as some leagues have canceled the fall season and others have barred fans or reduced capacity.
 The Atlantic 10 and Patriot League, the two conferences Fordham competes in, both canceled their fall seasons, with the hopes of playing those sports in the spring.

-While some conferences like the Pac-12, have postponed their lucrative college football season, others, including the SEC, ACC, and Big 12, are adapting their schedules, including limiting out-of-conference play.
+While some conferences, have postponed their lucrative college football season, others, including the SEC, ACC, and Big 12, are adapting their schedules, including limiting out-of-conference play.
 The Big 10 had previously announced it would not play in 2020, but after facing pressure from coaches, players, fans, and even President Trump, the conference announced on Wednesday it would try to restart the college football season in late October.